Actual exchange rates (AER)

 Cash surrender value

-The amount of cash available to a policy holder on the surrender of or withdrawal from a life insurance policy or annuity contract.
+The amount of cash available to a policyholder on the surrender of or withdrawal from a life insurance policy or annuity contract.

 Ceding commission